 4. Consider Dietary Changes

 Foods rich in omega-3 fatty acids include fatty fish like salmon, mackerel, and tuna, as well as flaxseeds, chia seeds, and walnuts.
-You can also consider taking omega-3 supplements, but consult with your doctor before starting any new supplements.
+So you can also consider taking omega-3 supplements, but consult with your doctor before starting any new supplements.
 Additionally, staying hydrated by drinking plenty of water can help to maintain overall eye health.

 5. Professional Medical Advice